ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/collatz-creation.md

-implement a program, called `collatzcreation`, that can solve the [Longest Collatz Sequence](https://projecteuler.net/index.php?section=problems&id=014) problem posed by [Project Euler](https://projecteuler.net/).
+implement a program, called `collatzcreation`, that can solve the [Longest Collatz Sequence](https://projecteuler.net/index.php?section=problems&id=014) problem posed on [Project Euler](https://projecteuler.net/).
 The Collatz sequence is defined for the positive integers according to the rule that
 $n$ becomes $\frac{n}{2}$ when $n$ is even and $3n + 1$ when $n$ is odd.
 To date, computer scientists and mathematicians do not know whether or